npargas24/Frida_dispense_scripts/README.md

-# Rouge Sur Mesure frida scripts
+# Rouge Sur Mesure Frida Scripts

 This repository contains primary Frida scripts used in the reverse engineering of the Rouge Sur Mesure app and device.